Ford, Derek R., PhD

-He has written and edited six books and published in a variety of journals.
-He is associate editor of Issues in Teacher Education and chair of the education department at The Hampton Institute.
-His most recent book is Education and the production of space: Political pedagogy, geography, and urban revolution (Routledge, 2017).
+He has written and edited seven books and published in a variety of journals.
+He is currently associate editor of Issues in Teacher Education and chair of the education department at The Hampton Institute.
+His latest book, Politics and pedagogy in the 'post-truth' era: Insurgent philosophy and praxis, is due out in fall 2018 through Bloomsbury.
 His cv is here.

 UNIV 184: The Baltimore Rebellion: Anatomy of an uprising

 UNIV 291: Prindle reading course: Karl Marx, Capital (Volume 1)

 -Ford, D. (2017).
 Education and the production of space: Political pedagogy, geography, and urban revolution.
 New York: Routledge.